Last updated on January 18th, 2020 at 05:01 pm

 2. Minneapolis Sculpture Garden — We love the Sculpture Garden!
 On a nice day, it’s the perfect place to be.
 The setting is beautiful, you’ll love all the sculptures–and it’s free.
 We’ve been going for years.
 (These are our photos from one of our previous trips.)

 3. The Mall of America — This is where almost everyone wants to go when they visit the Twin Cities.
 To say it’s big is an understatement.
 It has every store you can think of and then some.
 And, there’s no sales tax on clothes!
 The Mall of America also has an amusement park, an aquarium, and so many other fun attractions.
-In fact, I wrote another post just about The Mall of America.
-Watch for it soon.
+Read my post about the Mall of America here.

 Vacations can get hectic, and choosing the right place to stay is important.
 After a busy day of sight-seeing and visiting family and friends, we were thrilled with our choice of hotels on this trip.
 My sister recommended the Holiday Inn Elk River, and I’m so glad she did!
 We had a great suite, and for a family, I suggest spending a little more for that extra space.
 It’s nice to come “home” at the end of the day and have room for everyone to sit and relax!
 We made use of the refrigerator, microwave, and desk space every day too.